EqualExperts/Apiary-Neo4j-RDBMS-Comparison/README.md

 "what makes it a case for Neo4J? and can you prove it?"
 Basically de-risking and making a case for management buy in.
 Further, its more about convincing ourselves as well and hence this comparison.

+So this project, really is about that comparison and the white-paper that has resulted from it.
+It is not the actual Apiary Project.

+### Report
+You can download the White-paper/report from [here](https://github.com/EqualExperts/Apiary-Neo4j-RDBMS-Comparison/blob/master/reports/Neo4j-MySql-MsSql-Comparison-Final.pdf)

 ### Build Info
 We are using SBT 0.12.3 for our builds.
 You can download it from [here](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)